haskellindia/old-blog/README.md

                    |
                    +-- _index.html  <-- Template for the start slide of a series
                    |
-                   +-- _credits.md <-- Template for adding credits
+                   +-- _contents.md <-- Template for slide contents

 ```

 # How to begin a new slide in an ongoing trail
 - Decide on what gets into your slide: a single piece of information (such as bullet points, or a quote, etc.) or a double-column slide having two pieces of information on the left and the right side of your slides.
 - Once decided, choose the template for your slide from the "templates" folder:
-  - If your slide is a single-column slide, use the section for single-column from the template index file.
+  - If your slide is a single-column slide, use the section for single-column from the template contents file.
-  - If your slide is a double-column slide, use the section for double-column from the template index file.
+  - If your slide is a double-column slide, use the section for double-column from the template contents file.
 - In index.html of your HLT series, search for the HTML comment: `"<!-- ALL SLIDES BEGIN HERE -->"`
-  - All content of your slides get in from here.
-- The templates are done in such a way that markdown can be used within the textareas.
-For more flexibility
-  in developing the slides, see "Advanced editing" below.
+  - Change the title in the tile slide
 - If there are any images in your slides, put them in the "images" directory within your HLT directory (create the
   directory if not yet present.)